yukiyao119/resources-exchange-backend/README.md

 # Resources Xchange

-A platform that helps people all over the world to learn skills in a new way. :earth_americas: You can find skill owners and their skills to have an exchange with yours. :boom:
+It is a platform that introduces a new way of learning skills. :earth_americas: You can find skills that you are interested in and request a learning exchange with your current skills. :boom:

+This website allows you to browse and search skills, find skill-owners around you, request Xchange sessions and review your learning experience.